Are all students required to attend a New Student Orientation program?

 There is a $30 fee to attend parent orientation.
 Since parent orientation includes lunch, refreshments and materials, a reservation is required.
 Because you must have a reservation to attend, we ask that you include all guests on the online registration form.
 We will accept cash, check, or money orders.

 Parent orientation is optional, however, we do encourage parents to come if possible.

 How do I register?

-For registration information, download the LSU Shreveport Parent Orientation Registration Form, fill it out and return it.
-The registration form must be received one week before the parent prientation you would like to attend.
+For registration information, please refer to your student’s acceptance email.
+There should be a link for them to sign up for orientation online.
+The registration form must be received one week before the parent orientation you would like to attend.

 When are the upcoming LSU Shreveport New Student and Parent Orientation sessions?

 · Friday, May 20, 2016 - Students entering Summer 2016/Fall 2016 semester